MENU: At bottom of page on desktop version; at top on mobile.

 Technology's first big contribution was the introduction of the automatic pinsetter in the 1950's, which fueled a big expansion of bowling's popularity.
 It was just the beginning of technology's impact.
 Scoring is now done automatically as you bowl.
 The wooden lane surfaces have increasingly been replaced by synthetic surfaces, a more durable surface providing a more consistent bowling experience.
 Oil is now applied to the lanes using sophisticated machines that are considerably more accurate in applying oil, also providing a more consistent bowling experience.
 And finally, bowling ball technology has evolved such that each bowling ball is designed to meet a specific bowler style and lane condition, making it to your advantage to own and use more than one bowling ball.

-For some serious bowlers who have been in the game a long time, the changes have either been welcome or have made the game too easy and too expensive to continue bowling.
+For some serious bowlers who have been in the game a long time, the changes have either been welcome or have made the game too easy or too expensive to continue bowling, or both.

 2. League bowling has declined considerably

-A small factor in the decrease is the departure of serious bowlers mentioned in #1.
+A small factor in the decline is the way bowling has changed, as mentioned in #1.
 But a much more significant one, as pointed out in the book Bowling Alone by Robert Putnam, is that Americans have become increasingly socially disconnected from each other over the past 50 years.
 We used to have to get together to be entertained, and league bowling was a popular way for families to do that.
 But with the increasing prevalence of television, then of cable television, video games, the Internet, and most recently personal smartphones, the entertainment has increasingly come to the individual wherever he or she is, and in a form customized to the individual, eliminating the need to gather.

 Other reasons cited include more competition for consumer leisure time and recreational dollars, a heightened concern for health and physical fitness (something bowling is not commonly perceived to address), and a growing unwillingness to do anything that requires a commitment of more than a few weeks.